PCT Tracker

 How does it work?

-How can i setup my garmin/coros watch to upload to strava automatically?
+How can I set up my Garmin/COROS watch to upload to Strava automatically?

-What is being stored?
+What data is being stored?

-How often are my activities synced?
+How often are my Strava activities synced?

 Activities are synced automatically once per day.
 A sync also runs whenever you save your settings with a changed start or end date.
+You can also trigger a manual sync from the Strava section of your dashboard.

 Why aren't all my Strava activities showing up?